JavaScript API Reference

 console.log(`Standard Deviation: ${stdDev}`);

-Calculates the correlation with another numeric Series.
+Calculates the Pearson correlation between two numeric Series.

 Parameters: